AXP-OS/axpos-org/content/docs/knowledge/divesteol.md

 The **kernel patching** is essential for an ongoing enhanced security.
 This part has been checked quickly and it seems to be solvable.
 Automation is the key though and it already has been [started to work](https://github.com/sfX-android/automation_scripts/tree/ansible/roles/kernel_patcher) on that topic.
 From what is known currently it *should* be possible to achieve continuing this part and even automate all or whole parts at least.
 As the process has just been started with it is unclear what challenges are behind the next corner though. **Even though the process of patching itself IS release critical the January build will not contain any new Kernel patches to not delay releases even more.** While the process is still ongoing we are close :)

-#### EDIT: 2025-02-20
+#### UPDATE: 2025-02-20

-i guess (i.e. hope) that I can finish soon the work on the CVE patcher. its code [had to be adapted](https://codeberg.org/AXP-OS/cve_checker/compare/8472020ac4f2b677fdd356d7af5b6318689c0834...main) and also the build automation routines had to be changed at several places.
+I guess (i.e. hope) that I can finish soon the work on the CVE patcher. its code [had to be adapted](https://codeberg.org/AXP-OS/cve_checker/compare/8472020ac4f2b677fdd356d7af5b6318689c0834...main) and also the build automation routines had to be changed at several places.

 all the main changes have been done but there's still/just some fine tuning left.